casallas/artR/README.md

 Aligned Rank TransformR: An R port of Jacob Wobbrock's (C#) ARTool (https://depts.washington.edu/aimgroup/proj/art/)

+Ported to R by Juan Sebastián Casallas in 2013

 The Aligned Rank Transform (ART) allows using parametric tests on nonparametric data, more details about ARTool and ART are presented in the ARTool website and in [2].